Insured-Retirement-Institute/Style-Guide/README.md

 ## Change subsmissions and reporting issues and bugs

 Security issues and bugs should be reported directly to Katherine Dease kdease@irionline.org.
 Issues and bugs can be reported directly within the issues tab of a repository.
+Change requests should follow the standards governance workflow outlined on [main page](https://github.com/Insured-Retirement-Institute)

 ## Code of conduct